National Edition |

 Who says the digital revolution spells the death of the book?
 The flipbook design of free iOS app Steller is ideal for smartphone viewing and allows for artful layering of text on top of photos and short video clips.
 Check out this story of an adventure through Welsh mountain Cader Idris.

-Currently in beta, The Rockefeller Center’s social good storytelling platform Hatch emphasizes the brass tacks of an impactful story.
+The Rockefeller Center’s social good storytelling platform Hatch emphasizes the brass tacks of an impactful story.
 From strategy to evaluation, Hatch guides social impact organizations through the content crafting process, and it seems to be working – they’ve already attracted partners from TIME to Facebook to the US State Department to date.

 Designed for the classroom, iOS app Shadow Puppet allows users to combine photos and videos, record voiceover and add music, overlay text, and even add images from educational vanguards like the Library of Congress and Met Museum.